 The amount you learn when you're on the job and the new ways you find to push yourself is incredible.
 Employers now massively value all the transferable skills you learn while in office.
 It's not just speeches and organisation.
 It's dealing with conflict, helping students out in times of difficulty, time management and so much more.
 Plus a secured job straight out of uni?
 Hardly anyone gets that opportunity!

-It’s been three years since I nominated myself for Vice President Education and Welfare and it is by far the best decision I ever made.
+It’s been years since I nominated myself for Vice President Education and Welfare and it is by far the best decision I ever made.

 -Georgia Nosal, Vice President Education and Welfare 2018-2019